Nanjing Massacre denial: Japan

 In Japan, interpretation of the Nanjing Massacre is a reflection upon the Japanese national identity and notions of "pride, honor and shame".
 Takashi Yoshida describes the Japanese debate over the Nanjing Massacre as "crystalliz[ing] a much larger conflict over what should constitute the ideal perception of the nation: Japan, as a nation, acknowledges its past and apologizes for its wartime wrongdoings; or ... stands firm against foreign pressures and teaches Japanese youth about the benevolent and courageous martyrs who fought a just war to save Asia from Western aggression."
 In some nationalist circles in Japan, speaking of a large-scale massacre at Nanjing is regarded as Japan bashing' (in the case of foreigners) or 'self-flagellation' (in the case of Japanese)".

+The academic community is increasingly paying more attention on the role that digital medias such as Japanese Wikipedia play in shaping the public consensus of Nanjing Massacre.
+The researchers found that the online content are showing the tread of historical revisionism more frequently.
+They narrated the event selectively and using a controversial view to interpret the historical resources.
+Meanwhile scholars and editors are actively countering such revisionist narratives by emphasizing the evidence norms and historical writing standards base on primary sources.
+Askew(2007) emphasizes that in the investigations of Nanjing massacre, it is crucial to conduct a critical assessment of the testimonies and other evidence that can be regarded as primary sources.
+He also warns against the interpretations which mainly driven by political agendas instead of rigor analysis of the content.
+This assertion is aligning with boarder efforts created by historians and editors which resists historical denial and distortion.
+A recent research that operated by Wikimedia foundation (2022-2024)indicated that Wikimedia among different versions of languages are continuously correcting the content that have a tendency towards historical revisionism through moderation and editing practices.

-China (People's Republic of China)
+China

 David Askew, an associate professor of law at Ritsumeikan Asia Pacific University, characterizes the Nanjing Massacre as having "emerged as a fundamental keystone in the construction of the modern Chinese national identity".
 According to Askew, "a refusal to accept the 'orthodox' position on Nanjing can be construed as an attempt to deny the Chinese nation a legitimate voice in international society".